Meet the Department

 60% of the triple group achieved at least three 7 grades

-In Key Stage 3 science, we follow our own in-house scheme that is based on the guidelines for the new National Curriculum.
+In Key Stage 3 science, we follow our own in-house scheme that is based on the guidelines for the ks3 Science National Curriculum.

-The scheme of work for KS3 science and other materials can be found on our Science website (need to be logged onto the school VLE to access)
+The revision materials can be found on our Science website (need to be logged onto the school VLE to access)

-The following KS3 related materials can be found here:
+The following KS3 related materials can be found there: